-Practice cases shall be provided by the Director and completed during FSN 651 in EHRgo (an electronic simulated medical record).
+Practice cases shall be completed during FSN 651 in EHRgo (an electronic simulated medical record).
 Clinical 1 cases will be oncology, rehab, surgery, and CHF.

 Clinical 2 cases will be COPD, hepatic, TPN, and ESRD.
 These cases are to help ensure that interns are prepared for a particular rotation or to ensure interns have the base knowledge if there is limited exposure to certain types of cases prior to beginning Clinical 3.